leifugroup/DynaTPH/README.md

 #### Physicochemical and interface properties

 * peptide SASA
-* peptide–HLA hydrogen-bond counts
+* peptide-HLA hydrogen-bond counts
-* peptide–HLA contact counts
+* peptide-HLA contact counts
-* TCR–pHLA hydrogen-bond counts
+* TCR-pHLA hydrogen-bond counts
-* TCR–pHLA contact counts
+* TCR-pHLA contact counts

 Dynamic quantities were calculated from the three independent MD trajectories using a consistent analysis workflow and summarized at the system level.